amir-frjn/GraphicalRouteOptimizer-/README.md

     { origin_city: ( terminal_delay, { destination_city: travel_time })}
 notice: cities that have no way to gether set to a negative amount for example in my samples, i set them as -1

 Also terminals delay are stored in that Excel file which its sheet's name is Delays the first row is cities names and second row is their delay time in minuets

+this program draws the map graph and best ways if the drawan graph looks bad and chaotic you can press regenerate button on the top side of window to draw it again with new positions

 warning1: Sheets name must be: Distances and Delays.